-- Attending a course or a seminar to acquire or to improve skills, knowledge and competence.
+- ➤ attending a course or a seminar to acquire or to improve skills, knowledge and competences.
 This includes both courses leading to certificates and courses not leading to certificates.
-The courses can be attended to improve job related knowledge or improve skills for social and personal purposes. - Attending a seminar, a course or a lecture to gain vocational guidance and to give a first step to working life (but outside formal education).
-This includes measures which show and analyse the labour market, his or hers needs and possibilities and which help to choose a job and also measures which improve basic skills/key skills in public or private institutions.
-The training is taught and within a group on full-time basis (or maybe part-time) for a shorter period. - Doing a correspondence course, a tele-teaching or a comparable measure of teacher-supported distance learning to improve skills, knowledge or competence. - Taking private lessons to improve skills, knowledge and competence, especially as a supplement to formal education.
-This includes supplementary course by a private tutor.
-Leisure classes for example studying a language for 'leisure' purposes, the attendance should be considered as a non-formal 'course'.
+The courses can be attended to improve job related knowledge or improve skills for social and personal purposes; - ➤ attending a seminar, a course or a lecture to gain vocational guidance, to do a first step to working life (but outside formal education) or to improve basic skills in public or private institutions.
+The training is taught on full- or part-time basis; - doing a correspondence course (via tele-teaching or a comparable measure of teacher support);

+- distance learning; - ➤ taking private lessons to improve skills, knowledge and competences, especially as a supplement to formal education.
+This includes supplementary course by a private tutor and also leisure classes, e.g. studying a language for 'leisure' purposes.